oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

-# Create User, Role, Object Storage Bucket, and OCI Credential
+# Create a User, an Object Storage Bucket, and an OCI Credential

 ## Introduction

 In this lab, you will create a user who will be the data share recipient and grant this user the necessary privileges to consume the data in the share.
-You will also create an Oracle Object Storage bucket that where the shared data will be stored.
+You will also create an Oracle Object Storage bucket where the shared data will be stored.
 You will optionally create an RSA key pair if you don't have one.
-This will provide you with the private key, the user's OCID, and the fingerprint which you will need to create the OCI credential.
+This will provide you with the private key, the user's and tenancy's OCID, and the fingerprint which you will need to create the OCI credential.
 Finally, you'll create the OCI credential.

 Estimated Time: 15 minutes